Medical Internships in Victoria

-In 2011, we have seen the number of medical graduates from Victorian medical schools increase to exceed the number of available internship positions in Victorian health services.
+We have seen the number of medical graduates from Victorian medical schools increase to exceed the number of available internship positions in Victorian health services.
 MSCV has been working hard to advocate to the State Government and other relevant bodies to ensure that all Victorian medical graduates are able to attain an internship in Victoria upon graduation, if desired.

 For more information on internship availability and application, the following resources are available.
 This list is not exhaustive and will be updated over time.

 Resources for information on interstate & NZ internships:

 NSW Clinical Education and Training Institute